Alibaba's Magic Numbers

 - Almost equal in size to USPS, UPS, FedEx and DHL combined, and

-- That shipped 1.4 billion of packages for the past 3 Alibaba's Singles' Day's alone (i.e. Alibaba and Cainiao are material to each other), you
+- that shipped 1.4 billion of packages for the past 3 Alibaba's Singles' Days alone (i.e. Alibaba and Cainiao are material to each other), you

-- May want to consider adding "Logistics" to the description of your monetization model
+- may want to consider adding "Logistics" to the description of your monetization model.

-On page 30 of Alibaba's form 20-F it is disclosed that their treatment of the Cainiao Network as an equity method investee is part of the SEC enquiry.
+On page 30 of Alibaba's Form 20-F, it is disclosed that their treatment of the Cainiao Network as an equity method investee is part of the SEC enquiry.

 Conclusion